 Overall, SiteGround’s appeal to developers is great.
 If you don’t need the advanced features (mainly in the GoGeek Plan), you don’t have to use them – but they’ll be there when you want them.

 SiteGround Startup is simple and straightforward.
 Again, it’s about what features you are looking for – and what features you will use.

 So – is SiteGround good or worth it?

-Well, there’s a reason SiteGround Hosting is one of the fastest-growing independent hosting companies.
+Well, there’s a reason SiteGround is one of the largest and fastest-growing independent web hosting companies.
 They have a solid product and great support.
-Being headquartered in Bulgaria allows them to be much more globally oriented than many US companies while offering a truly world-class product.
-If they would disclose and/or remove their auto-WordPress install, they would be that much better.
+Being headquartered in Bulgaria makes them much more globally oriented than many US companies while offering a truly world-class product.

-If you are looking for a hosting company with an international bent, a focus on solid technical features, and a full path of plans for a website that will grow, you can get a deep discount on SiteGround’s plans here.
+If you are looking for a hosting company with an international bent, a focus on solid technical features, and a full path of plans for a website that will grow, you can get a deep discount on SiteGround’s plans.